 The Blodgett Fellowship Package includes:

-- a $9,550 stipend distributed over two semesters.
-A $4,000 stipend is provided in the summer as internship support and an additional $5,550 stipend is awarded the following semester.
+- A $9,000 stipend distributed in two payments: a $4,500 stipend is provided in the summer and an additional $4,500 stipend is awarded for the fall semester.

 - Professional development opportunities including quarterly meetings, brown bags with guest speakers and dinner with local Blodgett Fellows